isaacfink21/biomehorizon/index.md

 ![](assets/pics/plot_arrange_subjects.png)

-Based on this graph from artificial data we might then infer that subjects 1, 2 and 3 all have a decreased abundance of *otu_1243* around day 7.
+Based on this graph from artificial data we might then infer that subjects 1, 2 and 3 all have a decreased abundance of *otu_1243* at sample 7.

 ### Additional Modifications of the Horizon Plot

 We can add several modifications to the horizon plot to emphasize different aspects of our longitudinal data.

-First, we change the number of positive bands that data are segmented into.
+First, we change the number of positive bands to segment data into.

 ```
 ## Use three horizon bands